saltyorg/docs/docs/saltbox/install/install.md

         remote: "my-sftp:/path/to/my/files"
         ```

-    7. Toggles whether you wqant this remote mounted into the file system.
+    7. Toggles whether you want this remote mounted into the file system.

     8. The name of the template you want to use for the mount.